yarl/pattypan/README.md

 java -jar pattypan.jar "test.wikipedia.org"
 ```

+Please note, that on test server file upload may be disabled for regular users.
+Admin account is suggested, you can request rights [here](https://test.wikipedia.org/wiki/Wikipedia:Requests/Permissions).
 If you have problems with program running, check [article on project wiki](https://github.com/yarl/pattypan/wiki/Run).

 ### License
 Copyright (c) 2016 Paweł Marynowski.